pitosalas/cleancont/output/2018-10-20-some-great-links-for-10212018.md

 ---
 title: "Some great links for  10/21/2018"
-subtitle: "[A collection of awesome Ruby libraries, tools, frameworks and software](https://github.com/markets/..."
+subtitle: "A collection of awesome Ruby libraries, tools, frameworks and software"
 category: "301"
 tags: []
 date: "2018-10-20"